awmartin/blog/content/post/gobonniego_results.md

 images around (e.g. BOSH Directors).

-Once again we see Google's 256 GiB SSD leading the pack, and vSphere's iSCSI FreeNAS server not far behind (never underestimate the throughput of 7 magnetic drives writing in parallel).
+Once again we see Google's 256 GiB SSD leading the pack, and vSphere's iSCSI FreeNAS server not far behind (never underestimate the throughput of seven magnetic drives writing in parallel).

 Interestingly the read performance of AWS is fairly consistent across all three of its offerings (standard, gp2, io1), which leads to the conclusion that if